 The price tag on this grinder is hefty — but, according to Jerad Morrison, co-founder and co-CEO of Sightglass Coffee in San Francisco, it’s worth every penny.
 “Most grinders claim they can get a fine-enough consistency for espresso,” he says, “but that’s just not true.”
 The Marzocco was made specifically for espresso.
 It’s high-quality enough to be used in many coffee shops but still a good investment at home if you’re a serious espresso drinker.
 “For espresso preparation, a mediocre grind is a nonstarter,” Morrison says.

-“I like the KitchenAid for a few reasons.
-First because it grinds at an insanely consistent particle size, right up there with my shop’s Mahlkonig EK [a commercial coffee grinder that costs over $2,500].
-I grind 25 grams at a time to evaluate my roasts with this grinder.
-It’s also really classic-looking in the kitchen.
-I find most other contenders to look like they need to be hidden when not in use.
-The thing is also very sturdy.
-The roaster KitchenAid was dropped onto the concrete floor and looks totaled and unusable, [but] it still purrs, no problem … It is loud and sounds like the machine it is.”
+Jamie McCormick, the co-owner of coffee shop Abraço in the East Village, swears by this KitchenAid grinder, which he uses to evaluate his roasts.
+“It grinds at an insanely consistent particle size, right up there with my shop’s Mahlkonig EK,” a commercial coffee grinder that costs over $2,500.
+In addition to the top-notch technicals, “it’s also really classic-looking in the kitchen.
+Most other contenders look like they need to be hidden when not in use.”
+He says it’s “very sturdy,” too, and still worked fine after being dropped on a concrete floor at the roastery.
+“It looks totaled and unusable, but it still purrs, no problem.
+It is loud and sounds like the machine it is.”